 As a teacher and facilitator, I have led workshops in performance-making and writing for performance in Australia at the VCA, National Theatre School, Monash University and Back to Back Theatre; in Canada at Dawson’s College, St Catharine’s University, Intrepid Theatre and Simon Fraser University; in Ireland at Dublin Theatre Exchange for Dublin Theatre Festival; in Austria at Tanzquartier Wien; in Bergen at Bergen Dansesenter; and in Malmö at Skånes Dansteater.
-In 2019 I took the temporary position of Assistant Professor in time-based art at KMD, the art academy of the University of Bergen, in the department of Time-Based Art.
+In 2019 I was an Assistant Professor in a temporary position at KMD, the art academy of the University of Bergen, in the department of Time-Based Art.

 As a collaborator, I have worked consistently with choreographer Jo Lloyd, creating both performances for theatre contexts, as well as durational pieces for museums and art spaces: the National Gallery of Victoria International, West Space and Gertrude Contemporary.
 As a writer I have contributed text to the work of Tamara Saulwick (Public), Pan Pan (The Temple) and most recently authored the site-specific work, Passenger, for directors Ian Pidd and Jessica Wilson.
 As a performer I have worked with Tamara Saulwick (Public) and Ridiculusmus (The Eradication of Schizophrenia in Western Lapland).
 As a dramaturg I have worked with choreographers Jo Lloyd (Confusion For Three), Luke George (Public Action, Erotic Dance) and Mirte Bogaert (And there is a chair).
 In 2016 I collaborated with illustrator Michael Fikaris on a comic book called Instruction Manual for Lonely Mountains and I am co-editor and co-curator of the Australian edition of Imagined Theatres, an online anthology of contributions by international performance artists and theorists created by Daniel Sack.